melchoyce/aventurine/README.md

 ###Accessibility

-The code for this theme was written with accessibility in mind, so your content can be easily available to your entire audience.
+The code for this theme was written with keyboard and screen reader accessibility in mind, so your content can be easily available to your entire audience.

 ###Fully responsive